 Participating in an auction can be an effective way to find used equipment for a great price.
 However, the nearest auction site may be miles from your current location, and your schedule could make it challenging to attend these events in person.

 Thankfully, bidding at online auctions offers you a way to participate without a time commitment, allowing you to bid on used heavy equipment online.
-We can help teach you the most effective bidding methods with our tips for online auctions below.
+If you are interested in how to win an online auction, we can help teach you the most effective tips for online bidding methods below.